 - Navigating Tenure - by invitation only, all pre-tenure women faculty on the Evanston campus are invited to attend a confidential discussion led by a group of tenured women faculty.
 School and Office administrators do not attend this program.
 Discussion topics may include: department, school, or central resources that are available to help junior faculty members balance their research, teaching, service, and personal lives; advice on identifying and cultivating mentoring relationships; general and school-specific expectations and timetables for tenure; and strategies for developing a tenure dossier.

 - Women Faculty Receptions – held twice annually and alternating between the Evanston and Chicago campuses, these events bring all women faculty together to connect, network, and learn about the work of a prominent female faculty member.
-Past receptions have featured Kim Yuracko, Wendy Pearlman, and Crystal Clark.
-In fall of 2018, Miriam Petty, Associate Professor of Radio, Television, and Film, School of Communication, shared remarks about her research, teaching, and writing surrounding the history of African American representation in Hollywood film.
+Past receptions have featured Kim Yuracko, Wendy Pearlman, Crystal Clark, Miriam Petty, and Deborah Tuerkheimer.
+In fall of 2019, Nancy Qian, Professor of Managerial Economics & Decision Sciences, Kellogg School of Management, shared remarks about her research on the effect of NGOs on government-provided public services.

 National Academies of Sciences, Engineering and Medicine: Action Collaborative on Preventing Sexual Harassment in Higher Education